Dyslexia Research: Searching for participants

-With your collaboration, you would help our research immensely.
-The goal of our research is to contribute to the development of support tools for dyslexia in English.
+With your collaboration, you would help my research immensely.
+The goal of our research is to contribute to the development of support tools for dyslexia in any language.

-Please if you would like to participate – leave your contact details and we contact you with the study details.
+Please if you would like to participate – leave your contact details and I will send you the invitation.
 Duration only 5 – 10 Minutes.

-The prototype was designed with the help of five children and five parents who tested the game and the results of the usability study have been presented this year at the research conference Web for all (W4A) in Australia in April.
+The prototype was designed with the help of five children and five parents who tested the game and the results of the usability study have been presented 2017 at the research conference Web for all (W4A) in Australia.

 The Statistical Analysis of the game measures with 178 participants showed significant indicators to distinguish a person with and without dyslexia.

 To make a good prediction we need as many participants as possible!
 Participants can speak any language!
 Participants should be either diagnosed with dyslexia or should not show any signs of dyslexia.
 Please participate!

 Why do I do that?